The Best Container Tracking Software for Complete Supply Chain Transparency

 Pole Star Global‘s PurpleTRAC container tracking software solution screens containers by combining track-and-trace data from carriers with vessel, company, and location screening.
 This process creates a real-time snapshot of the container’s risk profile.

 Carriers provide Estimated Time of Arrival (ETA) values based on their schedules and confirm the actual timestamps as the journey progresses.
 As the container moves through its route, PurpleTRAC updates estimated events with actual timestamps.
-The system may also detect new vessel alerts that did not appear during the initial screening.
+The system will also detect any new vessel alerts.

 PurpleTRAC’s container tracking software provides: